dennisdevey/linuxImplantFundamentals/resources/course/Introduction/4-AdvancedPersistentThreat.md

 ***Q: So how do we get around this???***

 A: By creating an implant that does not have any hardcoded C2 domain, but instead, waits for an activation signal that tells it which domain to connect back to for a payload.
-This means we never have to worry about the head getting cut off the snake of our long term implants.
+This means we have a lot less likelihood of our C2 connections geting picked off and our long term implants burned.
 To do this, I choose portknocking as an initial activation method, though there are others available.
 This method is underdocumented.

 Alright, that's enough acronyms for now.
 Let's start doing things.